-Since we had such a great time one the second leg of our road trip, last year in Colorado, we thought we’d return for our trip this year!
+Last year we enjoyed the Colorado portion of our road trip so much, we thought we’d return for our summer trip this year!
 This vacation turned out far better.
 No projectile vomiting, no rivulets of blood running down a certain blogger’s leg, almost no injuries at all actually…just many, MANY, mosquito bites. 😜

-In an effort to avoid the worst-hit areas, we altered our trip a bit and returned to the northern portion of the state to both State Forest State Park and Grand Mesa, two locations we had enjoyed so much last year (and that I previously discussed in this post.)
-We again, had a great time at both locations.
-We experienced disperse camping for the first time at State Forest State Park, and at Grand Mesa we enjoyed a lovely campsite within site of the–albeit low–lake.
+In an effort to avoid the worst-hit areas, we altered our trip a bit and returned to the northern portion of the state to both State Forest State Park and Grand Mesa National Forest, two locations we had enjoyed so much last year.
+We again had a great time at both locations.
+We experienced disperse camping for the first time at State Forest, and at Grand Mesa, we enjoyed a lovely campsite within site of the–albeit low–lake.
 We got to explore new places like Montgomery Pass (discussed in this post), as well as Lake Agnes, the Crags, the Flattop Wilderness area and the Land’s End Road at Grand Mesa.

 This trip did reiterate for us, again, how spoiled we are living in the Black Hills.
-Here, even during high-traffic times, you can enjoy a weekend in the backcountry without encountering nary another human (unless you bring them along).
-In Colorado, we were, somewhat unpleasantly, surprised by the amount of human companions we encountered.
+In South Dakota, even during high-traffic times, you can enjoy a weekend in the backcountry without encountering nary another human (unless you bring them along).
+In Colorado, we were–somewhat unpleasantly–surprised by the number of human companions we encountered.
 It wasn’t just busy weekends either.
 While we were in a heavy-use area, I was shocked that we had trouble finding a National Forest campsite on a Monday.
-I was rather disappointed by the lack of wildlife we encountered on this trip and I wondered if it was at all due to the higher percentage of people in the vacinity?
+I was rather disappointed by the lack of wildlife we encountered on this trip and I wondered if it was at all due to the higher percentage of people in the vicinity?
 We spent 2.5 days in the “moose capital of Colorado” and didn’t see one moose (actually, we didn’t see any the entire trip!) 😫 We saw LOTS of marmots, but I was hoping, with intentionally spending time in the backcountry, we would have a higher likelihood of encountering more wildlife.
-I don’t think the heat was a problem as it wasn’t that hot and we spent the majority of our trip at-or-above 9000 feet.
-There weren’t THAT many higher locations for the fauna to roam!
+I don’t think the heat was a problem as it wasn’t that hot, and we spent the majority of our trip at-or-above 9000 feet.
+There weren’t THAT many higher locations for the critters to roam!

 We DID see countless bovine–which I dubbed “Colorado Bears” by the end of the trip. 🙄 I’m all about everyone having equal access to our National Forest land; however, the cows got a little annoying.
 They smell, you have to avoid getting their “remnants” on your shoes, and when you’re looking for exciting wildlife–like actual bears, or moose–and all you see are cows, you get a little discouraged.
 Maybe some “city folk” find our steak-producing cohabiters interesting, but this farm girl from Indiana was not impressed. 😜